Raptors win 6th straight road game, top 76ers | Globalnews.ca

 Scottie Barnes missed two free throws that kept Toronto’s lead at 90-88 with 7.1 seconds left.

-Harden, though, missed again when he was whistled for an offensive foul on a drive down the lane that crushed the Sixers’ comeback bid.
+Harden, though, missed again when he was whistled for an offensive foul against Boucher on a drive down the lane that crushed the Sixers’ comeback bid.

+“We were trying to make it hard for him in the paint,” Boucher said.

+Yes, the Sixers had their chances.
+But the Raptors were clearly the aggressors against a stagnant Sixers team that played at half-speed compared to their division rival.
+The Raptors had a whopping 20 offensive rebounds and held an overall 56-40 edge on the glass.
+The Sixers made only four baskets and had seven turnovers in the fourth quarter.

 Embiid had 21 points and 13 rebounds for Philadelphia.
 He shot only 6 of 20 overall from the floor and missed all three 3-pointers.
 Tyrese Maxey scored 19 points and Harden had 17.